LingyuLi-math/starter-academic/content/publication/SPTB/index.md

 ---
-title: "Biomarker discovery for predicting spontaneous preterm birth from gene expression data by regularized logistic regression"
+title: "Discovery of spontaneous preterm birth biomarkers based on machine learning"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here